63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 When you explore table items you'll see the cache records.
 If you click into the records you can examine the meta data, and that the data itself is encrypted.

-## 3. Understand components of application template
+## 3. Understanding the components of the application template

 Let's step back a moment and explore the application resources by examining the template.